g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 The vocals go really country.
 https://www.youtube.com/watch?v=KgJ8qqebM8g

+It's not that I only like him screaming but there has to be the [possibility](https://www.youtube.com/watch?v=qVXkXSTrqXk) of him screaming.

 I can't stand (4) but it's largely just my allergy to the jazz keyboard hammond mellotron reverb and muted melisma muso production.
 Luckily he releases most of em as demos - better sound quality than 1993 cassettes and sometimes the same fire.
 Makes a 6 out of a 4 and an 7 out of a 5.